-Alveolar Bone Graft New York City
+Alveolar Bone Graft Conveniently located to serve New York City, Yonkers and Jersey City

 Your child may also have a cleft in the alveolus or upper jaw.
 An alveolar bone graft is used to fill in the gap between the teeth.
 Orthodontic preparation is required to expand the alveolus and is begun when the first molar teeth have erupted (around age 6).
 At the time of surgery a small, straw-like instrument removes spongy hip bone for grafting.